 LLMs offer a promising path forward due to their demonstrated ability to generate RTL code at scale~\cite{rtlcoder, chang2024data, RTLLM_arXiv_2024}.
-However, the LLM-Generated code is prone to severe functional errors, while filtering functionally correct samples from these code is prohibitively expensive.
-Nevertheless, as exemplified in Fig.~\ref{fig:intro}, the LLM-Generated netlist exhibits high structural similarity to the ground truth despite functional errors.
-This counter-intuitive observation suggests that structure is partially decoupled from function, enabling the effective use of noisy code for representation learning.
+However, LLM-Generated RTL is prone to functional errors, and establishing correctness requires costly verification and repair.
+As illustrated in Fig.~\ref{fig:intro}, a generated netlist can retain high structural similarity to the ground truth despite functional errors.
+This counterintuitive observation suggests that functional errors do not necessarily erase useful structural patterns, enabling noisy, unverified RTL code to serve as a scalable supervision signal for representation learning.

-Nevertheless, translating this insight into a practical framework entails addressing three primary challenges: (1) designing an automated pipeline capable of efficiently generating synthesizable RTL designs at scale; (2) effectively distilling structurally reliable samples from the noisy, functionally imperfect corpus; and (3) ensuring the synthesized dataset possesses sufficient diversity to generalize well to real-world, unseen designs.
+Translating this insight into a practical framework raises three challenges: (1) generating synthesizable RTL at scale; (2) distilling structurally reliable samples from a noisy, functionally imperfect corpus; and (3) maintaining sufficient diversity to generalize to unseen implementations.

-In this work, we propose an end-to-end representation learning framework that leverages LLMs as scalable, cost-effective data generators.
-By bypassing strict functional verification, we directly synthesize massive amounts of diverse RTL variants with potential functional errors into netlist graphs.
-A data filtering mechanism is designed to extract structurally reliable samples from noisy data.
-Furthermore, we incorporate a mechanism to encourage LLMs to generate designs of different architectural implementations, thereby bolstering the framework's generalization capability.
-We evaluate our framework on sub-circuit boundary identification and classification tasks, spanning benchmarks of varying scales from the operator-level to the IP-level designs in real-world scenarios.
+In this work, we propose an end-to-end data augmentation and training framework that leverages LLM-Generated RTL for netlist representation learning.
+Without performing full functional verification for every candidate, we synthesize diverse, potentially imperfect RTL variants into gate-level netlists and convert them into graph representations.
+A structure-aware filtering mechanism leverages the structural and functional priors learned by a pretrained circuit encoder to retain structurally reliable samples from the noisy corpus.
+Furthermore, we encourage LLMs to generate architecturally distinct implementations, thereby improving the framework's generalization capability.
+We evaluate our framework across both operator-level and IP-level functional identification tasks.